 Change happens slowly, in a sort of cocooned metamorphosis, like a caterpillar to a butterfly.
 It doesn’t happen overnight, it rarely happens without lapses into previous behavior, and there better be a good reason for it to happen to begin with.

-The thing that makes change in stories so fascinating for people is that, despite loathing change, humans want to believe we’re capable of changing, preferably for the better.
+The thing that makes change in stories so fascinating is that despite loathing change, humans want to believe we’re capable of changing, preferably for the better.
+We're invested in character growth.

 So your characters must change in order for the story to be worth reading.
 But they don’t have to like it.